Home > Tours > Australia Tours > Territory Explorer & The Kimberley

 Discover the mysteries of Kata Tjuta and Walpa Gorge during your afternoon visit.
 Also known as The Olgas, Kata Tjuta is sacred to the local Anangu people, a pillar of their spiritual life.
 The ochre landmarks will mesmerise you, especially as the sinking sun causes them to glow.
 Walpa Gorge is equally unmissable, a 2.6 kilometre walk among the domes of Kata Tjuta.
 The trail is filled with rare native plants and unforgettable scenery.

-For a sight rarely seen by tourists, take a helicopter^ ride and observe Uluru and Kata Tjuta from the air (at additional cost, must be booked before departure).
+For a sight rarely seen by tourists, take a helicopter ride and observe Uluru and Kata Tjuta from the air (at additional cost, must be booked before departure).
 The aerial view is the best way to fully appreciate the scope of these national treasures, and the vastness of the Red Centre.
+(B/D)

 Travel along the scenic drive from Uluru to Alice Springs for a tour of the ruggedly impressive Kings Canyon.
 A part of the Watarrka National Park, Kings Canyon’s towering red walls protect a biome of native flora.
 Enjoy a relaxed walk along the canyon floor, where you’re likely to encounter the MacDonnell Ranges Cycad and other Australian wonders.

 Tonight, wander amongst the maze of Light-Towers, an amazing immersive display of light, sound and landscape.
 Opened in April 2023, Light-Towers is devised by Field of Light artist Bruce Munro.
 These multicoloured towers of shimmering light and sound bring a new vibe to Kings Canyon.
+Your two-night stay is located on the edge of Watarrka National Park, featuring spectacular outback landscapes.
+(B/D)

 Take a rare opportunity to observe the wonders of this amazing canyon from the air on a scenic flight (at additional cost, must be booked before departure).

-Expand your knowledge and understanding of this ancient land by taking part in an authentic aboriginal cultural experience.
+Scenic Enrich: Expand your knowledge and understanding of this ancient land by taking part in an authentic aboriginal cultural experience.
 The Karrke Aboriginal cultural tour is a one-hour experience that includes a guided walk.
 Gain knowledge about life in this remote part of the country, including bush tucker and the various uses of grinding rocks, stones, seasonal edible trees, grass seeds as well as the utilization of bush medicine.
 This award-winning tour seeks to keep future generations in touch with the rich cultural heritage of the Red Centre and its people.

 Observe the majesty of the East MacDonnell Ranges as you approach Alice Springs.
 Known locally as “Alice”, this vibrant outback hub is more than a country town.
 As a thriving community overflowing with a unique art scene, a one-of-a-kind culture and amazing outback vistas, Alice Springs is the beating heart of Australia.

 Get to know “Alice” on a city tour, including a visit to the legendary Royal Flying Doctor Service, which was established to serve the needs of remote communities and subsequently expanded into a vital nationwide medical resource.
+Later, check into your hotel for your overnight stay.

-Later, check into your eco-friendly hotel for your overnight stay.
 Dinner tonight is an outdoor outback bush BBQ with damper cooking and entertainment by a bush balladeer that will make you feel right at home in this lively desert city.
 (B/D)

 Start your day with a trip to the Anzac Hill Memorial.
 Originally dedicated to World War I veterans, Anzac Hill has since widened its scope to commemorate those who fought in all wars in which Australia was a participant.
 The hill is known for spectacular panoramic views of Alice Springs and the ranges beyond.